 The user chooses a response in their language, xMatters manages the translation back to the language of origin that the incident is being managed in, and all logging and callbacks of messages and responses are in the default language.

 Defining multilingual content

-When multiple languages are configured for a company, you can use the email, text, and voice message editors for a communication plan form to define message content for each available language:
+When multiple languages are configured for a company, you can use the email, text, and voice message editors for a workflow form to define message content for each available language: